DIY Hardwood Floors - Easiest Installation Types?

 Hey, don't get me wrong, if you want to lose some weight on that 1,000 square foot installation, by all means go for it.
 If you're not in good shape, expect many sore muscles you never knew you had.
 Another thing about manual nailers is some people don't have the strength to get that flooring nail home in one whack.
 Instead it gets stuck halfway into the tongue and has to be removed.
 This is especially true with many of the harder species out there.
 Pneumatic systems do all the work.
 Simply tap the plunger (shown above right) with the mallet and that's it.

 I can't say it's all peaches and cream once you have the right tools.
 Depending on the quality of the product, some boards may need persuasion (crooked, twisted, bowed) to get into place before fastening.
 What may have been the best price in town or on the web may become an installation nightmare.
 This is where the soft white or black rubber part of the mallet comes into play.
 In most cases the Stanley Bostich stapler shown above will drive boards tight once the fastener is engaged.
 Others may require constant pounding with the rubber mallet.
 Poorly milled products will be more labor intensive.
-Crooked boards do not fit as well as straight ones and requires constant alignment with the rubber side of the mallet shown on the left.
+Crooked boards do not fit as well as straight ones and requires constant alignment with the rubber side of the mallet shown.

 Not So Hard But High On The List Of Failures - Glue Downs